-The complex realties of culture and the role it plays in the way we think, act, and what we value are critical understandings for teachers to be effective educators of culturally diverse students.
-Teachers must be well-versed in not only the most visible manifestations of their student’s cultures such as foods, holidays, and language; but also in the implicit forms such as interactional patterns, values and beliefs.
+The complex realities of culture and the role it plays in the way we think, act, and what we value are critical understandings for teachers to be effective educators of culturally diverse students.
+Teachers must be well-versed in not only the most visible manifestations of their student’s cultures such as foods, holidays, and language; but also in the implicit forms such as interactional patterns, values, and beliefs.
 When taking a critical look at how our schools reflect the various cultures of the students in its charge, it is painfully clear that many of our K-12 schools are stuck at the basic (and smallest) level of understanding of culture.
-Many schools tout their superficial references to student’s food, clothing, holidays and customs as sufficient in including the diverse cultures of their students.
+Many schools tout their superficial references to student’s food, clothing, holidays, and customs as sufficient in including the diverse cultures of their students.
 This is a great start, but only a start.
-Schools can often neglect the deeper levels of interactional patterns and shared beliefs which are essential in creating more positive cross-cultural interactions between students, parents and their teachers.
+Schools can often neglect the deeper levels of interactional patterns and shared beliefs that are essential in creating more positive cross-cultural interactions between students, parents, and their teachers.
 When these deeper levels of culture are misunderstood or ignored, cultural conflict can ensue.
 Misunderstandings, assumptions, and stereotypes about what students and their parents value in regards to education can result in negative teacher expectations towards students they do not understand.

-Schools must also be able to reflect on its own culture and critically examine the cultural messages students are receiving from them and rectify any conflicting messages about the value of their diverse student’s lives.
+Schools must also be able to reflect on their own culture and critically examine the cultural messages students are receiving from them and rectify any conflicting messages about the value of their diverse student’s lives.
 If left unexamined, cultural conflicts between teachers, schools, and students can be detrimental to the achievement of students whose cultural norms do not match that of the teacher or the school.
-When students do not feel connected to their learning environments or the educators in front of them, disinterest and disengagement are inevitable.
+When students do not feel connected to their learning environments or educators in front of them, disinterest and disengagement are inevitable.

 So what can schools do to ease any cultural disconnects diverse students experience and begin to bridge those gaps for more culturally congruent learning environments?
 Check out the tips below!